jarvis3907/mappy/README.md

 #### Testing

-- Unit testing
+- Unit test
-- Integration testing
+- Integration test
 - BDD

 #### API Testing

 - Import the `Mappy.postman_collection.json` and `Mappy.postman_environment.json` which is under postman folder of the project in postman
-- Obtain access token and proceed with creating customer and loan applications.
+- Obtain access token and proceed with fizzbuzz service.
 Access token in valid for 60 minutes and generate a new one once it is expired.